I love to write articles about how to grow and care for various kinds of wonderful plants.

 If the soil is substandard, add some fertilizer before you sow or plant to give the flower some help.
 Once a month after that is adequate to keep them in top shape.

-There are very few insect or disease problems faced by baby's breath.
+There are very few insects or disease problems faced by baby's breath.
 It is seldom you will have to deal with that.
-If the unusual event that it happens, usual measures for those particular insects or diseases should be taken.
+In the unusual event that it happens, usual measures for those particular insects or diseases should be taken.

 For the most part though, baby's breath is a low-maintenance plant, mostly just requiring watering and occasional fertilizing.

-Gypsophilia Is a Versatile Complement to Most Any Garden
+Gypsophilia Is a Versatile Addition to Any Garden

-As a versatile and complementary flower, baby's breath is among the best there is.
+As a versatile and complimentary flower, baby's breath is wonderful.
 You can use them in any number of floral arrangements to make them look better.
 They can even be used in cuttings for standalone arrangements if you choose.